Stedi/starter-kit/stedi-cloud/functions/hello-world/readme.md

 Welcome to the `hello world` tutorial of Stedi Functions.
 In this guide, we will deploy a simple Function so you can learn how the service works.

-In the second part, we will also write a Function from scratch to learn the concepts better.
+In the second part, we will also write a basic Function from scratch to learn the concepts better.
 The full tutorial should take you roughly 20 minutes to complete and can be completed within the free Stedi trial: https://www.stedi.com/products/pricing.

 ## Getting Started